 CAPTAIN MARVEL as a pulp thriller is barely watchable by today’s standards.
 Like all these Golden Age serials, it is academic.
 Watch it as a completist or as a curiosity.

 By Chapter 5: The Scorpion Strikes, Captain Marvel has insinuated himself into the consciousness of the Malcolm Expedition, who are all fending off attempts by The Scorpion to steal their lenses.
-What bugs us as viewers is how they unequivocally accept him as a “super” being that is specifically helping them.
+What bugs us as viewers is how they unequivocally accept him as a “super” person that is specifically helping them.

 Firstly, no one questions or marvels at this absolutely magical being that can stop bullets, fly and bend steel; secondly, his level of involvement in these particular people goes beyond simply flying by and helping them out of jams – he’s on the inside track with all the lenses and maps and who the bad guys are, etc. We, of course, know he is really Billy Batson, but the Expedition doesn’t know his secret identity, yet they converse with him as if they are continuing a conversation, rather than explaining any situation to him when he suddenly appears in a hail of fruity sideways-cloak.
 (Maybe they are put at ease by that Cameltoe of Lawrence.)

 This aspect of blank acceptance becomes especially infuriating in Chapter 10: Doom Ship, where the Expedition takes a tramp steamer back to Siam through a storm (hilarious rear projections show the raging seas at a 45-degree angle to the boat), and suddenly Captain Marvel is on the boat, saving them from the storm!
 And no one is amazed that he’s there; no one questions WHY he cares about this arbitrary gaggle of scientists, enough to come flying to their rescue from God-Knows-Whatever he was doing – they just take it for granted he’s going to save them!
-And then, when the boat is stuck on rocks, this super man to flies to the shore with a cable, so that people can individually zip-line to shore – when he could have flown them to shore himself – or maybe even lifted the boat to shore!
+And then, when the boat is stuck on rocks, this super man flies to the shore with a cable, so that people can individually zip-line to shore – when he could have flown the people to shore himself – or maybe even lifted the boat to shore!
 What part of the S.H.A.Z.A.M. catalogue covers this neglect of powers – The Laziness of Skywalker?
 The Fruitiness of Liberace?
 Whitey even tells the captain of the steamer, “He’s Captain Marvel – he can do anything!”
 Uh, except carry us to shore because the efx department isn’t developed enough for that kinda stunt…

 Billy Batson has some kind of broadcasting job and goes straight from there to snooping for Dr. Malcolm.
 Appealing to the youth set, he was a sniveling Mary-Sue: whiny voice, never in the wrong, never at a moral crossroads.
 (I know the male version of this angelic character archetype is called a Gary-Stu, but trust me, this little swish is a Mary-Sue.)
 What amuses us is how Mary-Sue takes it upon himself to order a crook around at gunpoint, “Show me where The Scorpion is!”
 Isn’t that some kind of felony?
+Shouldn’t you call the police to handle these thugs?
 When did you learn how to use a gun?
 Do you have the stones to shoot this guy if he defies you?… The crook leads Billy to a cave lair, and in goes dummy without any calls for backup or even uttering “Shazam!” until he is trapped in the cave alone.
 In this cliffhanger, molten rock cascades down on Marvel, threatening to mess up his Brylcreem.

 Betty goes snooping as well, and we start to suspect that the producers don’t really grasp the purpose of “eye-candy” as she’s always snooping in a dress, her hat, gloves and purse – like there’s a sale at Macy’s.
 Maybe the hotness comes from seeing Billy and Betty get knocked out and tied up so much?
 Like in almost every Chapter.
 Which raises the issue: the number of times these two are knocked unconscious by crooks, shouldn’t they have some kind of prolonged head trauma, or concussion, or just plain brain damage by now?